MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Replace `C:\TrainingProjects` with your preferred location.
 You can use any directory where you have write permissions, and you can create a new folder location if needed.

-1. Clone your ContosoDashboard repository:
+1. To clone your ContosoDashboard repository, enter the following command:

     ```powershell
     git clone https://github.com/YOUR-USERNAME/ContosoDashboard.git